airctic/icevision/README.md

 ## Quick start

 Instead of going over abstract features, let's see how to use the library with a practical example.
-We're going to be using the [wheat](https://www.kaggle.com/c/global-wheat-detection/overview/eccv-2020) dataset, where we are tasked to find the bounding boxes locations of wheat heads in the image.
+We're going to be using the [wheat](https://www.kaggle.com/c/global-wheat-detection/overview/eccv-2020) dataset, where we are tasked to find the bounding boxes locations of wheat heads in the image

+### Step 1: Data parsers

 Often the step of getting our data into a standard format is the most difficult one.
-Almost all datasets comes in their unique own format, and writing custom code to handle each one of them can be very time consuming.
+Almost all datasets comes in their unique own format, and writing custom code to handle each one of them can be very time consuming

-Mantisshrimp provides an easy `Parser` interface for handling that, the main idea is that you only have to define how to parse a single sample and the library takes care of the rest.
+Mantisshrimp provides an easy `Parser` interface for handling that, the main idea is that you only have to define how to parse a single sample and the library takes care of the rest

 There are two types of parsers we have to define:
-* `InfoParser`: Parses metadata information about our images, like the image `id`, `file_path`, `height` and `width`.
+* `InfoParser`: Parses metadata information about our images, like the image `id`, `file_path`, `height` and `width`
-* `AnnotationParser`: Parses our annotations, like bounding boxes, masks and keypoints.
+* `AnnotationParser`: Parses our annotations, like bounding boxes, masks and keypoints

-### Step 1: Data parsers

 ```python
 # TODO: Rename ImageParser to InfoParser